13.34.265 << 13.34.267 >> 13.34.268

 Extended foster care servicesMaintenance of dependency proceedingPlacement, care of youthAppointment of counselCase plan.

-(1) In order to facilitate the delivery of extended foster care services, the court, upon the agreement of the youth to participate in the extended foster care program, shall maintain the dependency proceeding for any youth who is dependent at the age of eighteen years and who, at the time of his or her eighteenth birthday, is:
+(1) In order to facilitate the delivery of extended foster care services, the court, upon the agreement of the youth to participate in the extended foster care program, shall maintain the dependency proceeding for any youth who is dependent at the age of 18 years until the youth turns 21 or withdraws their agreement to participate.

 (a) Enrolled in a secondary education program or a secondary education equivalency program;